Transipedia/dekupl-run/README.md

 ## Output files

-The output directory of a DE-kupl will have the following content :
+The output directory of a DE-kupl run will have the following content :

 ```
 ├── {A}_vs_{B}_kmer_counts